Ynk33/ydl-commands/README.md

 ```

 > [!IMPORTANT]
-> If `branch` is not specified, it will perform the cherry-pick from the branch you currently are.
+> If `branch` is not specified, the current branch will be used for the remote.